BUTTyPOO/CloudGamingService/README.md

-This project is cloned from: <https://github.com/giongto35/cloud-morph>
+This project is forked from: <https://github.com/giongto35/cloud-morph>

-If it wasn't for that project I would not of been able to make my own version.
+If it wasn't for that project I would not of been able to code my own version.